Q: Does CKC offer menus complying with USDA guidelines set by the Healthy, Hunger Free Kids Act (HHFKA)?

 A: Yes, we do have organic menu options available.
 Because we purchase organic foods in smaller quantities and these ingredients are priced higher than traditionally grown foods, there is an additional charge for this service.
 Please contact us for more details: 651.453.1136.

-Q: How does CKC accommodate students with food allergies/sensitivities?
+Q: How does CKC Good Food accommodate food allergies/sensitivities?

 A: In addition to offering a vegetarian menu, our allergen-free menu minimizes risks associated with allergies to gluten, tree nuts (peanuts), soy, shellfish, dairy and eggs.
 This menu is prepared by one chef in an environment that limits the potential for cross contamination.

-Q: What training does CKC provide for our school's food service staff?
+Q: What training does CKC Good Food provide for our food service staff?

 A: CKC Good Food provides annual training classes and ongoing guidance on food prep and service procedures, USDA Administrative Review (compliance audit) requirements, the definition of a reimbursable meal, reports and logs, food safety protocols and more.
-The Minnesota Department of Education also offers complementary classes to teach schools about the requirements needed to offer a successful school food service program.
+The Minnesota Department of Education also offers complementary classes and webinars on running a successful food service program.

 Q: If we have a food service vendor or food service management company working with us, do we need to take part in regular training classes?

-A: Yes!
-The Minnesota Department of Education and the federal government hold the school, or School Food Authority (SFA), completely responsible for understanding the rules and regulations regarding the National School Lunch Program (NSLP) and the accurate and timely implementation of all NSLP policies.
+A: If you operate under a federal nutrition program, like the National School Lunch Program, yes!
+The Minnesota Department of Education and the federal government hold you completely responsible for understanding the rules and regulations regarding the National School Lunch Program and the accurate and timely implementation of all federal policies.
 You - not your vendor or food service management company - are responsible if there are problems with your food service program.
 But that doesn't mean you're alone!
-CKC generously shares our expertise in school food service programs to keep your program running smoothly and in compliance with the USDA guidelines.
-At least once a month, our Client Service Managers visit every client site to answer questions and provide suggestions for running your program successfully.
+CKC Good Food generously shares our expertise to keep your program running smoothly and in compliance with the USDA guidelines.
+At least once a month, our Client Services Managers visit every client site to answer questions and provide suggestions for running your program successfully.

-Q: How hard is it to transition both food service and commodities from our current vendor to CKC on short notice?
+Q: How hard is it to transition both food service and commodities from our current vendor to CKC Good Food on short notice?

 A. Very simple.
-We're experts in commodities and can work with your school to ensure a fast and smooth transition.
-Call us to see how quickly we can make the switch for your school: 651.453.1136.
+We're experts in commodities and can work with you to ensure a fast and smooth transition.
+Call us to see how quickly we can make the switch: 651.453.1136.

-Q: What experience does CKC have managing onsite kitchens?
+Q: What experience does CKC Good Food have managing onsite kitchens?

-A: CKC currently manages 10 onsite kitchens, each of which operates with respect, a positive attitude, cleanliness and well-understood procedures to ensure harmony in shared spaces.
-We staff each site with trained and food-certified staff, according to contract specifications.
-We support our onsite staff with ongoing training and regular visits by our Client Service Managers and management team members.
+A: We currently manage 10 onsite kitchens, each of which operates with respect, a positive attitude, cleanliness and well-understood procedures to ensure harmony in shared spaces.
+We staff each site with trained and ServSafe-certified staff, according to contract specifications.
+We support our onsite staff with ongoing training and regular visits by our Client Services Managers and management team members.

-Q: What support does CKC provide for development of school wellness policies?
+Q: What support does CKC Good Food provide for development of school wellness policies?

 A: We will gladly work with your student, staff and parent committees to develop your wellness policies, and provide our food service accordingly.
 We also provide resources to ensure your serving procedures, wellness policy, and healthy eating and lifestyle education requirements are being met.